foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab_dsp3.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. note::

     Create an |iotdk| application that uses LED strip as progress bar for large number of matrix multiplications with and without DSP library, adjust number of loops made to achieve measurable delay.
 Run the example and compare computational delay with and without DSPLIB.

-Lab Steps
+Steps
 -----------------

 Both examples are to be compiled with DSP extensions, with the following options set: